 At K2 Analytics digital marketing agency in Las Vegas, we’re experts at inbound marketing, but what is it exactly?
-Inbound marketing is when companies create content on their own websites and blogs with the aim of getting prospects interested in your company or product.
+Inbound marketing is when companies create content on their websites and blogs to get prospects interested in your company or product.
 This is the key difference between inbound marketing and outbound marketing.
-Traditional outbound marketing includes things like cold calling or TV advertising where your services are pushed towards the prospect.
-Inbound marketing uses things like blogging, SEO, email marketing, and social media to pull prospects towards your business.
+Traditional outbound marketing includes cold calling or TV advertising, where your services are pushed toward the prospect.
+Inbound marketing uses blogging, SEO, email marketing, and social media to pull prospects toward your business.

 If you want to understand what inbound marketing is, you’ll need to look at it the 6 different ways to use inbound marketing.
 Inbound marketing is a process that utilizes content and social media to attract customers.
 It uses the same techniques that customers use when they search for products online.

 1. Inbound Marketing Focuses on Content

 Inbound marketing is a process that uses content to pull customers in rather than outbound methods such as ads.
 To use content effectively, you need to know your customer and what they want from your product.
 When you create great content, you’re showing value and building trust with potential customers who may not have heard of your company before.